-Plastics do not belong in the environment.
+Plastics have no place in the environment.
 Nevertheless, around 14,000 tonnes of plastics end up in Switzerland’s soil and waters every year – primarily due to the abrasion and decomposition of plastic products and improper disposal of plastic waste.
-Since plastics only degrade very slowly and accumulate in the environment, the amount of plastics entering the environment must be reduced as far as possible in accordance with the precautionary principle.
+Plastics then accumulate in the environment because they only degrade very slowly, which is why the amount released into the environment must be reduced to the absolute minimum in order to avoid damage as far as possible.

 - Macroplastics and microplastics